BirdeeHub/nixToLua/README.md

 use mkLuaInline to allow insertion of unescaped lua code.

-lua inline values cannot be interpolated into other nix strings.
+lua inline values **CANNOT** be interpolated into other nix strings.

-other nix strings CAN be interpolated into lua inline values.
+other nix strings **CAN** be interpolated into lua inline values.